 What are the Goals of a Social Service Organization?

-Foster care aims to provide a child with temporary care, ensure their safety, and meet their ongoing needs until it is safe to reunite them with their biological parents or other family members.
+Our care aims to provide a child with temporary care, ensure their safety, and meet their ongoing needs until it is safe to reunite them with their biological parents or other family members.
 This can take anywhere from a week to a few years.
-For those considering becoming foster parents, it is important to remember that you will need to work within the system with the goal of helping a family toward reunification.
-Foster care is temporary and not the same as adoption.
+For those considering becoming proctor parents, it is important to remember that you will need to work within the system with the goal of helping a family toward reunification.
+This care is temporary and not the same as adoption.

 Reasons to Foster